narcisneacsu194/anon-message-board/README.md

       "delete_password": "password2"
     }
    ```
    You need to specify the *thread_id* property, in order to know in what thread the reply is contained in.
 Then we have the *reply_id* property, in order to decide which of the thread's replies we want to delete.
-And finally we have the *delete_password* property, which, if it is the correct one, enables the user to remove the reply from the database.
+And finally we have the *delete_password* property, which, if it is the correct one,enables the user to remove the reply from the database.

-   ### Error Cases
+   ###### Error Cases

-   The first error case is if the user provides a name for a board that does not exist in the database.
+    - The first error case is if the user provides a name for a board that does not exist in the database.
 In this case, the message **The board "board3" doesn't exist.** will be returned to the user ("board3" is just an example).

-   The next error case is when the user doesn't provide a *thread_id* as a request param, or he provides it as an empty string.
+    - The next error case is when the user doesn't provide a *thread_id* as a request param, or he provides it as an empty string.
 In that case, the message **The "thread_id" field is mandatory and it can\'t be an empty string.** will be returned to the user.

-   If the user provides an invalid *thread_id* value, the message **The provided thread id is invalid.** is returned to the user.
+    - If the user provides an invalid *thread_id* value, the message **The provided thread id is invalid.** is returned to the user.

-   If the user provides a *thread_id* that doesn't belong to any thread from the database, then a message like **A thread with an id of "5c7542eb06fd1e2a5a646d09" doesn't exist.** will be returned to the user (the id displayed in the message is an example).
+    - If the user provides a *thread_id* that doesn't belong to any thread from the database, then a message like **A thread with an id of "5c7542eb06fd1e2a5a646d09" doesn't exist.** will be returned to the user (the id displayed in the message is an example).

-   If the retrieved thread from the database doesn't have a *boardName* property equal to the provided board name as a request parameter, then a message like **The given thread does not belong to the "board10" board.** will be returned to the user.
+    - If the retrieved thread from the database doesn't have a *boardName* property equal to the provided board name as a request parameter, then a message like **The given thread does not belong to the "board10" board.** will be returned to the user.

-   The next error is thrown if the user doesn't provide a *reply_id*, or the value that was provided is an empty string.
+    - The next error is thrown if the user doesn't provide a *reply_id*, or the value that was provided is an empty string.
 In this case, the message **The "reply_id" field is mandatory and it can\'t be an empty string.** will be returned to the user.

-   Other errors that concern the *reply_id* property is when the value provided for it is invalid, or it doesn't belong to any reply from the database.
+    - Other errors that concern the *reply_id* property is when the value provided for it is invalid, or it doesn't belong to any reply from the database.
 In those cases messages like **The provided reply id is invalid.** and **A reply with an id of "5c714e592b2bd63544d4896d" doesn't exist.** respectively will be returned to the user.

-   The final errors regarding the *DELETE /api/replies/:board* endpoint target the *delete_password* property.
+    - The final errors regarding the *DELETE /api/replies/:board* endpoint target the *delete_password* property.
 The first error regarding this property is thrown when the user doesn't provide a value for that property, or just sends an empty string for it.
 In this case, the message **The password property is mandatory and it can\'t be an empty string.** will be returned to the user.
    In the last case, when the input and database passwords don't match, the message **incorrect password** is returned.

 * *PUT /api/threads/:board* will mark a thread as reported.
 This means that the *reported* property will be set to true.
 This is the only value that is being changed after the request is finished.
 The following is an example of a request body that is needed to successfully make the call to the endpoint: